Axolotl Facts

 Axolotl Distribution, Habitat, and Ecology

-The almost unbelievable Axolotl evolved as native to a region of the world that might surprise some people.
+The almost unbelievable Axolotl evolved as indigenous to a unique section of the earth’s surface.
+That region of the world that might surprise some.
 One might expect such a marvel to be tropical in nature.
 It actually developed as native to a very specific portion of the continent of North America.

 Within those boundaries, though, the amphibian appears in only one extremely tiny zone of habitation.
 That limited region lies inside the national boundaries of the country of Mexico.
-More exactly, it’s only known to exist in the immediate area of southern Mexico City.
+More exactly, the amphibian’s only known to exist in the immediate area of southern Mexico City.

-Its entire known habitat comprises the waters of Lake Chalco and Lake Xochimilco, in the Valley of Mexico.
-The former now no longer exists, due to draining as a form of flood control.
+Its entire known habitat comprises the waters forming Lake Chalco and Lake Xochimilco, situated in the Valley of Mexico.
+The former now no longer exists, due to its intentional draining as a form of flood control.
 The latter still exists, but only as a shadow of its former self, limiting it further.

-The species is adapted to the very specific environmental conditions found here.
+The species developed as uniquely adapted to the very specific environmental conditions found here.
 That includes a precise range of temperatures for the water they frequent.
 This falls to as low as 43 – 45F (6 -7 C) in winter.
 During summer, however, it rarely rises higher than 68F (20C).

-Subsequent to mating, females lay eggs individually, usually on various plants.
-In the wild, most live between 5 – 6 years.
+Subsequent to the mating process, females lay eggs individually, usually on various plants.
+In the wild, most examples live between 5 – 6 years.
 It’s their regenerative abilities that most distinguish them, though.
-They’re known to replace lost limbs, eyes, and even parts of the brain!
+They’re known to fully replace lost limbs, eyes, and even parts of the brain!

 Species Sharing Its Range